lowdown — simple markdown translator

-The troff output modes work well to make PS or PDF files, although they will omit equations and only use local PS/EPS images in -Tms mode.
-The extra groff arguments in the following invocation are for UTF-8 processing (-k and -Kutf8), tables (-t), and clickable links and a table of contents (-mspdf).
+The troff output modes work well to make PS or PDF files, although they will omit equations and only use local PS/EPS images in -tms mode.
+The extra groff arguments in the following invocation are for UTF-8 processing (-k), tables (-t), and clickable links and a table of contents (-mspdf).

 If outputting PDF, use the pdfroff script instead of -Tpdf output.
 This allows image generation to work properly.
 If not, a blank square will be output in places of your images.